sql-machine-learning/elasticdl/docs/benchmark/ftlib_benchmark.md

 ![MobileNetV2](https://user-images.githubusercontent.com/18071380/88752339-43b84d80-d18c-11ea-9139-c907975a7aeb.png)

-### An Image Compression Model with Conv2DTranspose
+### An Image Compression Model with Conv2DTranspose with ImageNet

 From the ResNet50 and MobileNetV2 experiments, we can find that the speed-up of MobileNetV2 is better than ResNet50.
 MobileNetV2 has less